-The first problem with ice cream is that dogs’ bodies are not designed to digest milk after they are weaned, as puppies.
-According to Dr. Jerry Klein, DVM, Chief Veterinary Officer for the AKC, puppies have the enzyme they need to break down their mother’s milk.
-After they are weaned, however, their bodies produce less lactase.
+The first problem with ice cream is that dogs’ bodies aren’t designed to digest milk after they’re weaned as puppies.
+According to Dr. Jerry Klein, DVM, Chief Veterinarian for the AKC, puppies have the enzyme they need to break down their mother’s milk.
+After they’re weaned, however, their bodies produce less lactase.

 “Many adult dogs are lactose intolerant to varying degrees, which prevents them from properly digesting milk products,” says Dr. Klein.
 “If you feed these dogs milk products, they can experience anything from severe to mild gastrointestinal discomfort—loose stools, diarrhea, vomiting, stomach pain, or gas.
 Dairy products with high fat content can also cause pancreatitis in dogs.”

-Another problem with ice cream is that it is loaded with sugar, and feeding your dog sugary foods can lead to weight gain and obesity, which can cause other health problems.
-Even if the ice cream container says it’s sugarless, you need to be careful to read the label to make sure that no xylitol is used, as this sweetener is extremely toxic to dogs.
+Another problem with ice cream is that it’s loaded with sugar, and feeding your dog sugary foods can lead to weight gain and obesity, which can cause other health problems.
+Even if the ice cream container says it’s sugar-free, you need to be careful to read the label to make sure that it contains no xylitol, which is extremely toxic to dogs.

 The final problem with ice cream is that some flavors may actually be dangerous for dogs.
 Chocolate, for example, is toxic for dogs.